Katana Engine: Features

 Katana Engine supports modern 3D features such as automatic LOD generation and fluid simulation.
-It has a built in world environment system that automatically changes lighting based on the time of day and latitude and longitude and supports various weather conditions such as rain, sun, snow, etc. The environment system can also be used to dictate the ambient sound.
-The engine uses Percentage-Closer Soft Shadows along with a proprietary reflection probe system for its shadows.
+It has a built-in world environment system that automatically changes lighting based on the time of day and latitude and longitude and supports various weather conditions such as rain, sun, and snow.
+The environment system can also be used to dictate the ambient sound.
+The engine uses percentage-closer soft shadows along with a proprietary reflection probe system for its shadows.
 It also includes a physically based material editor, as well as a procedural foliage placement system.
 Aside from physically based parameters, materials contain other parameters that affect its appearance; for example, a material can be set to accept a parameter that allows it to become dusty depending on the local environment.
-The engine also supports 9th generation systems like Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.
+The engine also supports 9th generation systems and platforms like the Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.

 History

 Development of Katana Engine began in the early 2000s as a collection of individual production tools.
 Beginning in the 2010s, it started to develop into a full featured engine, and has since grown in usage internally.
 Koei Tecmo Games President, Hisashi Koinuma, stated that the advantages of developing an in-house game engine include attracting talented programmers and being able to understand the entire game development process more fully, such as understanding how hardware characteristics affect game development.

 Director Ryota Matsushita stated that the engine is updated with new features for each new game that uses it.
 For example, 2D shading of 3D characters was improved for the release of Fate/Samurai Remnant.